LanceParker-007/secure-file-share/README.md

 ## 🚀 Features

 - **Signup using mfa**: Sign up using mfa and password hashing.
-  > (mfa disabled for now as sendgrid won't sent email(as I exposed my sengrid api key here), so once you signup, you can simply sign in without otp entering or you can get otp from logs, I have logged it and you can proceed.)
+  > (mfa disabled for now as SendGrid won't send an email(as I exposed my sengrid API key here), so once you sign in, you can simply sign in without OTP verification or you can get OTP from backend logs to do this step, I have logged it and you can proceed.)
 - **Secure File Sharing**: Share files securely using expirable links.
 - **Expirable Links**: Set expiration times to ensure files are inaccessible after a specific duration.
-- **Make link for specific People**: You can also mentions emails who can access these files.
+- **Link for specific People**: You can also mention emails who can access these files.
 - **SendGrid Integration**: Email notifications with OTPs for added security.
 - **Fully Dockerized**: Easy to set up with Docker Compose.